Zacks Investment Research Upgrades Tullow Oil (OTCMKTS:TUWOY) to “Buy”

-Zacks Investment Research upgraded shares of Tullow Oil (OTCMKTS:TUWOY) from a hold rating to a buy rating in a research note published on Tuesday morning, Zacks.com reports.
-They currently have $0.25 price objective on the energy company’s stock.
+Tullow Oil (OTCMKTS:TUWOY) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research note issued on Tuesday, Zacks.com reports.
+The firm currently has a $0.25 price objective on the energy company’s stock.
+Zacks Investment Research‘s price target indicates a potential downside of 13.83% from the stock’s previous close.

 According to Zacks, “Tullow Oil plc operates as an independent oil and gas exploration and production company in Europe.
 Tullow has a large portfolio of exploration and production assets with a focus on balanced long-term growth.
 Tullow Oil plc is headquartered in London, the United Kingdom. “

-Several other analysts have also weighed in on the company.
-JPMorgan Chase & Co. restated a neutral rating on shares of Tullow Oil in a report on Thursday, September 16th.
-Jefferies Financial Group raised Tullow Oil from an underperform rating to a hold rating in a research report on Friday, July 16th.
-Finally, Canaccord Genuity upgraded Tullow Oil from a sell rating to a hold rating in a research note on Wednesday, June 23rd.
-Two analysts have rated the stock with a sell rating, seven have assigned a hold rating and three have issued a buy rating to the stock.
-Based on data from MarketBeat, the company has an average rating of Hold and a consensus price target of $0.25.
+A number of other research firms also recently weighed in on TUWOY.
+Canaccord Genuity upgraded Tullow Oil from a “sell” rating to a “hold” rating in a research report on Wednesday, June 23rd.
+JPMorgan Chase & Co. restated a “neutral” rating on shares of Tullow Oil in a research report on Thursday, September 16th.
+Finally, Jefferies Financial Group upgraded shares of Tullow Oil from an “underperform” rating to a “hold” rating in a report on Friday, July 16th.
+Two investment analysts have rated the stock with a sell rating, seven have assigned a hold rating and three have given a buy rating to the stock.
+According to data from MarketBeat, Tullow Oil currently has an average rating of “Hold” and a consensus target price of $0.25.

 Tullow Oil Plc engages in the exploration, development and production of oil and gas.
 It operates through the following geographical segments: West Africa, East Africa, and New Ventures.
 The company was founded by Aidan Joseph Heavey in 1985 and is headquartered in London, the United Kingdom.